TechnoGate/capistrano-exts/README.md

-N.B: The tarball will be extracted in **shared/shared\_contents** so you should make sure you have the [**contents\_folder**](https://github.com/TechnoGate/capistrano-exts/blob/master/lib/capistrano-exts/templates/multistage.rb#L54) in the stage's deploy configuration.
+N.B: The tarball will be extracted in **shared/shared\_contents** so you should make sure you have the [**contents\_folder**](https://github.com/TechnoGate/capistrano-exts/blob/master/lib/capistrano-exts/templates/multistage.rb#L54) in the configuration file of the stage.

 ### Exporting the database